 - Communication and interaction this includes children/young people with speech language and communication needs (SLCN) and those with an Autism Spectrum Disorder (ASD) including Asperger's Syndrome. - Cognition and learning this includes children/young people with moderate learning difficulties (MLD), severe learning difficulties (SLD) and profound and multiple learning difficulties (PMLD).
-This also includes children/young people with specific learning difficulties (SpLD) such as dyslexia, dyscalculia and dyspraxia.

-At Barcombe CE School we aim to identify and support all pupils following the guidance as laid out in the

-East Sussex Dyslexia/Learning Friendly policy.
+This also includes children/young people with specific learning difficulties (SpLD) such as dyslexia, dyscalculia and dyspraxia. - We are a dyslexia friendly school At Barcombe School we aim to identify and support all pupils following the guidance as laid out in the East Sussex Dyslexia/Learning Friendly policy.